 Kyowon Group Data Breach: 9.6M Leaked & Security Guide

 The Kyowon Group Data Breach is a major security incident occurring in January 2026.
 Kyowon Group confirmed that a massive ransomware attack compromised the personal information of approximately 9.6 million users.
 This situation has caused significant concern among customers using their education and lifestyle services.
+Today, we will examine the scale of the Kyowon hacking incident and discuss practical ways to prevent secondary damage.

 1. Current Status of the Incident